cyborg-witch/van-life/README.md

 $ npm start
 ````

 A web application for vans build with React.
-You can seee list of vans, and add them to your profile.
+You can see list of vans, and add them to your profile.
 User: b@b.com pass: p123